-An employer can, under common law, terminate an employment contract without cause, provided this is done in accordance with the terms of the contract.
+An employer can, under common law, terminate an employment contract without cause, provided this is in accordance with the terms of the contract.
 Notwithstanding any express contractual right to terminate, employees are afforded statutory protection against unfair or discriminatory dismissal.
 Under the Unfair Dismissals Acts 1977-2015 (UDA), an employer cannot lawfully dismiss an employee unless substantial grounds exist to justify termination.
-Also, it is essential for an employer to be able to establish that fair procedures have been followed before making a decision to dismiss.
+Also, an employer must be able to establish that fair procedures have been followed before making a decision to dismiss.
 Subject to certain exceptions, employees must have at least 12 months' continuous service to qualify for protection under the UDA.